VU-Programming/OOFP-snake/README.md

  should go in `src/snake/logic/SnakeLogic.scala` .
 If you want to add additional files, please make certain to keep them in the `src.snake.logic` package (that is the directory `src/snake/logic`).

-The drawing and event code, `SnakeGame` interacts with the game logic `SnakeLogic` as follows:
+The drawing and event code, `SnakeGame` interacts with the game logic `GameLogic` as follows:

-* When drawing the game, `SnakeGame` asks `SnakeLogic` for each cell in the grid what the type is.
+* When drawing the game, `SnakeGame` asks `GameLogic` for each cell in the grid what the type is.
 The cell types are defined `snake.logic.CellType` and can be one of the following:
    - `Empty()`
    - `Apple()`